kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 Decide now where you want to go and then act.

-So when you’re applying if they say no you can go to the next quickly.
+So when you’re applying in a call center job and you get rejected, you can go to the next company quickly.

-In my experience the more companies I have as prospects the more at ease I am at interviews because I know that if this interview does not go well I have many companies lined up and waiting for me.
+In my experience the more companies I have as prospects the more at ease I am at interviews because I know that if this interview does not go well I have many companies lined up as backups and waiting for me to apply.

+In my mind, when I talk to the interviewer, you are one of thirty.

+(In reference to the thirty resume that I printed out.)

 ## 3. Apply via walk in application.